risk-first/website/menagerie/Complexity-Risk.md

 Luckily, most good languages include crypto libraries that you can include to mitigate these [Complexity Risks](Complexity-Risk) from your own code-base.

 This is a strong argument for the use of libraries.
 But, when should you use a library and when should you implement yourself?
-This is again covered in [Software Dependency Risk](Software-Dependency-Risk).
+This is again covered in the section on [Software Dependency Risk](Software-Dependency-Risk).

+But next, we are going to look at [Communication Risk](Communication-Risk).